cancellogic/lecturner/README.md

 Built with [Crane](https://github.com/lucasjinreal/Crane) by lucasjinreal —
 without Crane's Qwen3-TTS and Qwen3-4B inference this project would not exist.

-Pair programmed with Claude Sonnet (Anthropic)...
+Pair programmed with Claude Sonnet (Anthropic).

-Crane and Claude got me through early days AI model python and c++ and fickle version/subversion dependency hell.
-Some regret that python is still used to rip pdf text (sorry pdfplumber, you are a great program).
-And regret for the users that you need to break out grep curl hf and download the really important bits that make this program work.
-Be sure to edit Lecturner.toml file paths to point at those important bits.
+Crane and Claude got me through early-days AI model Python and clang and C++ and fickle version/subversion dependency hell.
+Some regret that Python is still used to rip PDF text (sorry pdfplumber, you are a great program).
+And regret for the users that you need to break out grep, curl, hf, and download the really important bits that make this program work.
+Be sure to edit `lecturner.toml` file paths to point at those important bits.
 Cheers!

 ---

 ## License

 MIT — see `LICENSE`.
 And I love a good shout out.